toggledbits/DelayLight/README.md

 of the lights in the room as the "On" device, and all of the lights in the room as the "Off" devices.
 This causes the single "On" list device to come on in response to the motion sensor tripping, but when timing finishes, all lights in the room (including any that were turned on manually after motion started timing) are turned off.

+For dimmable devices, the dimming level can be set to any value, so in theory, one could configure a light that goes bright (on = 100) for motion, and then reduces to 50% (off = 50) when the auto timer expires.
+If the dimming level is left blank, the current dimming level of the device is not changed, and a binary off command is send instead.

 #### Hold-over ####